fencosoft/fencosoft.github.io/index.md

 * * *
 ## Url Parameters
-The only required parameter is **{quantity}.
+The only required parameter is *{quantity}*.

-For example, if you would like 500 documents returned you would set the **{quantity} parameter like this:
+For example, if you would like 500 documents returned you would set the *{quantity}* parameter like this:

 ```
 /api/v1/generate/500